 8) INSURANCE INFO (IF APPLICABLE):

-- “So, before we hang up, why don’t you get your insurance card, so I can check your insurance before our first session for you?” (you can also have the client send a picture or copy of the front and back of their card via email).
-Note: In my book, available at www.theinsurancemaze.com/store, I have a list of questions to ask the client here, and the 14 essential coverage questions to ask the plan when you call.
+- “So, before we hang up, why don’t you get your insurance card, so I can check your insurance before our first session?” (you can also have the client send a picture or copy of the front and back of their card via email).
+Note: In my book and Practice Forms Packet, available at www.theinsurancemaze.com/store, I have a “Checking Coverage: Essential Questions” handout which gives you the questions to ask the plan when you call.

 9) CONFIRMATION AND FINAL INSTRUCTIONS:

-- “OK, so let’s confirm: Our appointment is Monday the 4th at 6 PM.”
+- “OK, so let’s confirm: Our appointment is on _______ date and ________ time.”

-- “I’ll be emailing you some forms to fill out, including _______________.
-Please return them before the session.”
+- “I’ll be sending you some forms to fill out [say how you’ll send].
+It is really important that you complete and return them before the session.”

 - “Any final questions?”

 - “It’s been so nice talking to you, and I’m so glad you called for support.
-I’m looking forward to meeting you on Monday, and to working together.”
+I’m looking forward to meeting you and to working together.”

 One final recommendation: Even if you make first contact by email, talk to the clients on the phone before they come in.
-In addition to screening for client appropriateness, this direct connection will decrease the chance of a no-show.
+In addition to helping you screen for client appropriateness, this direct connection will decrease the chance of a no-show.

 ________ . ________